 Domestic shipping must reduce their CO2 emissions by 50% within 2030 compared to2005 levels.
 The shipping industry are expected to reduce their emissions and implement more environmentally friendly fuel alternatives, but require access to infrastructure capable of handling green fuels and the potential added risk involved.
 A natural starting point would be to investigate if the existing infrastructure for liquefied natural gas (LNG) can be adapted to green fuels, such as biogas and ammonia.
 The alternative is that new infrastructure has to be constructed.

+Some of the green alternative fuels have properties that differs from traditional fossil fuels such as heavy fuel oil (HFO) and diesel, as well as LNG which is steadily getting more widespread and common.
+This results in other, and in some cases stricter, requirements to materials and cargo handling procedures to ensure safe operations.
 The main challenges and concerns with some of the green, alternative fuels are either associated with an increased risk of fire and explosion, or potential toxicity risk.
 It is therefore essential that existing infrastructure can safely handle the challenges of alternative green fuels if it is to play a role in the future supply chain of such fuels.

 Goal of pilot project